-- It is increasingly obvious that SAP has a very high maintenance overhead, and that the new products from SAP are worse than SAP’s ERP system.
+- It is increasingly evident that SAP has a very high maintenance overhead and that the new products from SAP are worse than SAP’s ERP system.

 - The new concept for getting value from SAP is to use non-SAP applications with non-SAP infrastructures like AWS and Google Cloud.

 In a previous article titled SAP is Now Strip Mining its Customers, I laid out why SAP has reached an inflection point in its history and should now be treated by companies as selling legacy systems.
 In short form, the most accurate way of thinking is that SAP is legacy.
 There is a lot of background that is necessary to cover to understand why I have come to this conclusion to retrace the evidence in this article.
 But please go back to the original article link above if you have not read it.

 The Flaw in the Current Interpretation of SAP